Physics of magnetic resonance imaging

-The physics of magnetic resonance imaging (MRI) concerns fundamental physical considerations of MRI techniques and technological aspects of MRI devices.
-MRI is a medical imaging technique mostly used in radiology and nuclear medicine in order to investigate the anatomy and physiology of the body, and to detect pathologies including tumors, inflammation, neurological conditions such as stroke, disorders of muscles and joints, and abnormalities in the heart and blood vessels among others.
+Magnetic resonance imaging (MRI) is a medical imaging technique mostly used in radiology and nuclear medicine in order to investigate the anatomy and physiology of the body, and to detect pathologies including tumors, inflammation, neurological conditions such as stroke, disorders of muscles and joints, and abnormalities in the heart and blood vessels among other things.
 Contrast agents may be injected intravenously or into a joint to enhance the image and facilitate diagnosis.
 Unlike CT and X-ray, MRI uses no ionizing radiation and is, therefore, a safe procedure suitable for diagnosis in children and repeated runs.
 Patients with specific non-ferromagnetic metal implants, cochlear implants, and cardiac pacemakers nowadays may also have an MRI in spite of effects of the strong magnetic fields.
 This does not apply on older devices, and details for medical professionals are provided by the device's manufacturer.

 Certain atomic nuclei are able to absorb and emit radio frequency energy when placed in an external magnetic field.
-In clinical and research MRI, hydrogen atoms are most often used to generate a detectable radio-frequency signal that is received by antennas in close proximity to the anatomy being examined.
+In clinical and research MRI, hydrogen atoms are most often used to generate a detectable radio-frequency signal that is received by antennas close to the anatomy being examined.
 Hydrogen atoms are naturally abundant in people and other biological organisms, particularly in water and fat.
 For this reason, most MRI scans essentially map the location of water and fat in the body.
 Pulses of radio waves excite the nuclear spin energy transition, and magnetic field gradients localize the signal in space.
 By varying the parameters of the pulse sequence, different contrasts may be generated between tissues based on the relaxation properties of the hydrogen atoms therein.